austintcecil/MECH-105-Algorithms/README.md

 # MECH-105-Algorithms
-Algorithms written for assignments in MECH 105 class at Colorado State Universitya
+Algorithms written for assignments in MECH 105 class at Colorado State University